Bitcoin ETF: Everything You Need To Know

 Tracking error: The performance of a Bitcoin ETF may not precisely mirror that of Bitcoin itself due to factors such as tracking error and management fees.

 Management fees: Like other funds, Bitcoin ETFs charge management fees, which can eat into returns over time.
-Traders should be aware of these fees and its impact on their overall returns.
+Traders should be aware of these fees and their impact on their overall returns.

 What Is The Importance Of A Bitcoin ETF